omar-mohamed/omar-mohamed.github.io/_posts/2019-04-20-Tensorflow-CIFAR-100-Series-6(Dropblock).markdown

 make drop_block_size equal to 1 it will act like normal dropout.

 Another thing that was mentioned in the paper when using dropblocks is the decaying of the keep probability over the training iterations for better divergence.
-So starting from 1 then decay to 0.7 over many iterations might provide you with a better divergence.
+So starting from 1 then decreasing to 0.7 over many iterations might provide you with a better divergence.

-DropBlocks are often used with ResNets so in the next tutorial we will extend our model and add skip connections and see the results of using a simple ResNet with dropblock.
+DropBlocks are often used with ResNets so in the next tutorial we will extend our model by adding skip connections and see the results of using a simple ResNet with dropblock.